 Based on Jean Shepherd’s semi-fictional anecdotes in his 1966 book “In God We Trust: All Others Pay Cash”, the plot focuses on Ralphie Parker who is reminiscing on a particular Christmas when he was nine years old.

-Nine year old Ralphie wanted a Red Ryder Carbine Action 200-shot Range Model air rifle for christmas but his wish was rejected by his mother, his teacher Miss Shields, and even Santa Claus.
+Nine-year-old Ralphie wanted a Red Ryder Carbine-Action 200-shot Range Model air rifle for Christmas (Leaving you to wonder if the military is his calling.
+Lol) but his wish was rejected by his mother, his teacher Miss Shields, and even Santa Claus.

 All three adults have the same thing to say about Ralphie’s wish.”You’ll shoot your eye out.”
 Eventually, Ralphie Christmas wish is granted by his father although he almost loses his eyes just like his mum, teacher and Santa warned.

 - Cast: Peter Billingsley, Ian Petrella, Melinda Dillon, Daren McGavin

 - Box Office: $20.6 million

 |Genie Awards||1984||Best Screenplay – Leigh Brown, Bob Clark, Jean Shepherd|

 This is a film adaptation of Charles Dickens’s 1843 story of the same name and it centres on Ebenezer Scrooge, a miserly old businessman, who does not believe in what Christmas stands for.